 Lynchburg Town Square

-We were given an hour of free time to walk around downtown Lynchburg and grab lunch.
+We were given an hour to walk around downtown Lynchburg and grab lunch.

 The stately Moore County Clerk's building occupies the center of the downtown area, with shops and restaurants around the periphery.

-I'd gotten a tip to try Barrel House BBQ, so I went there first and ordered their signature Grilled Cheese on Crack (American cheese, pulled pork, and habanero) with a bag of potato chips and a fountain soda.
+I'd gotten a tip to try Barrel House BBQ, so I ordered their signature Grilled Cheese on Crack (American cheese, pulled pork, and habanero) with a bag of potato chips and a fountain soda.

 Related: Memphis Restaurants You Have To Try